How Many Days Do You Need in St Andrews ?

 There is a danger that obsessing on the Old Course can close you off to other possibilities and undermine your overall experience.

-That’s not to say that staying an entire week in St Andrews with the view to winning a ballot won’t work (it almost certainly will) nor that the supporting golf courses of St Andrews are weak either (there are plenty of top-courses to occupy you during the siege).
-It’s just that seven nights or more needn’t be the optimal strategy
+That’s not to say that staying an entire week in St Andrews with the view to winning a ballot won’t work (it probably will) nor that the supporting golf courses of St Andrews are weak either (there are plenty of top-courses to occupy you during the siege).
+It’s just that seven nights or more needn’t be the optimal strategy if you want to start ticking off Open Championship venues or the top-100 list as you could get pinned to St Andrews

 18th green